lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Text Processing: LangChain text splitters (SemanticChunker)

 ## Learnings and Insights
+- Global singleton instances that depend on event loops cause conflicts in sequential test runs
+- Each request should get fresh instances of services that depend on async connections
+- FastAPI's dependency injection system is perfect for creating fresh service instances per request
+- Creating fresh Neo4j connections for each request ensures resources are properly cleaned up
+- Test isolation requires proper resource management at every level of the application
+- Only stateless services without event loop dependencies should use global singleton patterns
 - Standard `@lru_cache` doesn't work correctly with async functions - a custom singleton pattern is required
 - FastAPI's dependency injection system requires careful handling of async/sync boundaries
 - Test fixtures should be designed to handle both synchronous and asynchronous testing needs